2008 Mazda RX-8

 Even large adults find the rear bucket seats in the RX-8 comfortable, with plenty of elbow room thanks to the transmission tunnel/console that separates them.
 Getting into and out of the rear seat is easy.
 Due to the high front seatbacks, rear-seat passengers can't see much out front without leaning inboard, but they can see out the side windows.
 The rear side windows don't roll down, but just push outward, so the back seats may not be the best place to spend long periods of time on a hot summer day.

-But the RX-8 is best appreciated from the driver's seat.
-We like the stitched leather three-spoke steering wheel, both for its style and feel.
+The driver is treated to a stitched leather three-spoke steering wheel that we liked both for its style and feel.
 Also nice were the drilled aluminum pedals and the solid dead pedal.
 The brake pedal is designed to make rotation of your right foot easier, for heel-and-toe downshifting.
 Each knee is comfortably and firmly supported during hard cornering.

 The instrument panel seems to sacrifice efficiency for style.
 There are three big rings, dominated by the 10,000-rpm tachometer in the center, with a digital speedometer readout on the tach face.
 We miss having a separate analog speedometer.
 Our feeling is that analog gauges can be interpreted at a glance, while digital readouts have to be read.
 The two large outside rings include gauges for water temp, fuel and oil pressure.
 The instruments are illuminated with indirect blue lighting.

-The panel forward of the shift lever is trimmed in a combination of leather and high-quality vinyl and glossy piano-black plastic.
+The panel forward of the shift lever is trimmed in a combination of leather, high-quality vinyl, and glossy piano-black plastic.
 The stereo and climate control knobs are integrated; redundant controls are on the steering wheel spokes.
-The air conditioning wasn't as effective as we would have liked, a common complaint about many Mazdas.
+The air conditioning wasn't as effective as we would have liked.

 The doors and seatbacks have ample pockets and cranny space, and four CDs can fit in the console, but there aren't a lot of cubbies up front.
 The soft triangular shape of the engine rotors are a design theme found throughout the interior, most noticeably in the stylish headrests and atop the shift lever.

 Driving ImpressionsThe Mazda RX-8 handles like a true sports car, with great balance and precise turn-in.
-The suspension is soft enough for daily comfortable use and not as stiff as that of the Nissan 350Z, which corners like a race car but pays the price with a stiffer ride.
+Yet the suspension is soft enough for daily comfortable use and not as stiff as that of the Nissan 350Z, which corners like a race car but pays the price with a stiffer ride.

 Greatly benefiting the RX-8's handling is its perfect balance, with 50 percent of its weight on the front wheels and 50 percent on the rear.
 While some conventional, reciprocating-piston sports cars have also achieved this balance, it has usually been at the expense of interior space.
 The compact size of the rotary engine makes it possible in a four-seater.

-Extremely smooth and simple, the rotary has been developed by Mazda for over 40 years.
+Extremely smooth and simple, the rotary has benefited from 40 years of development by Mazda engineers.
 The RX-8 features the latest and by far the best rotary engine design, which Mazda calls Renesis.
 The engine is about 30 percent smaller than a typical inline four-cylinder, and its compact dimensions allow it to be mounted in a low and rearward position that results in that perfect balance.
 It also keeps the four-seat RX-8's center of gravity low and the curb weight down to just 3,045 pounds, more than 500 pounds less than even the lightest version of the two-seat, 3,578-pound Nissan 350Z.
+The RX-8 is not the sports car that the third-generation RX-7 was but nor is it as expensive.

 Downshifting is redefined by the rotary engine, especially when paired with the brilliant close-ratio six-speed gearbox.
 You can drop the RX-8 into second gear at a speed that would cause almost every other car on the planet to scream, if not explode.
 This baby revs.